youngmp/applications_park/info/readme.md

 ## Pure math

-Please see the presentation written by Chris Kapulkin (at Western University) [here](https://www.math.uwo.ca/faculty/kapulkin/notes/academic-jobs-Western-September-2018.pdf).
+Read the presentation by Chris Kapulkin (at Western University) [here](https://www.math.uwo.ca/faculty/kapulkin/notes/academic-jobs-Western-September-2018.pdf).
 It is well worth your time to read.

 ## Applied math